Stacked glass payment cards with a peso symbol, sun rays motif, and Philippine flag

 Crypto.com Icy4%CRO stake0%PrepaidMetal + lounge access at NAIA

-COCA offers the highest base cashback at up to 8% (scaling with staking $COCA tokens, 1% at free Starter) with 0% FX and 6% APY on stablecoin deposits.
-For OFW families holding USDC as a remittance buffer, COCA effectively pays you to hold the funds before spending them.
+COCA offers the highest base cashback at up to 8% (scaling with staked $COCA tokens, 1% at the free Starter tier) with 0% FX and 6% APY on stablecoin deposits.
+For OFW families holding USDC as a remittance buffer between spends, COCA effectively pays you to hold the funds before using them.

 Best Card For Every Need in Philippines